 The Patient Protection and Affordable Care Act, commonly referred to as the Affordable Care Act or Obamacare, was signed into law in March 2010 and later went into effect on January 1, 2014.
 The Affordable Care Act represents the most significant regulatory overhaul of the United States healthcare system since Medicare and Medicaid passed in 1965.
 Sullivan Hill and its attorneys have the knowledge and resources to assist employers in understanding and complying with requirements of the Affordable Care Act.

 When a company is in the process of a merger, acquisition, or downsizing, there are many employment law issues that arise.
-One such issue is the Worker Adjustment and Retraining Notification Act (“WARN ACT”), which provides up to 60 days of pay and benefits to those unlawfully laid off without advance written notice.
+One such issue is the federal Worker Adjustment and Retraining Notification Act (“WARN ACT”), which provides up to 60 days of pay and benefits to those unlawfully laid off without advance written notice.
 California has a similar law (Cal–WARN) with different requirements for notice and the size of companies affected.

 Sullivan Hill is experienced in representing employers in WARN Act litigation, in both state and federal courts.
 Our attorneys can assist employers with the compliance requirements, and in the event of litigation, defend employers in lawsuits that are brought under the WARN Act provisions.